MiquelNasarre/FourierS2/README.md

 ### Representation of the Sphere

-Since we will be working on functions of the unit sphere it is important to have a good way to represent it with a finite amount of points.
-One might think of using the parametrizations we already have, with $\varphi$ and $\theta$ to subdivide the sphere in squares for subdivisions of the intervals $(0,2\pi)$ and $(0,\pi)$ respectively.
-Such way however would result on a very unevenly spaced set of points, with singularities on the poles.
+Since we will be working with functions on the unit sphere it is important to have a good way to represent it with a finite amount of points.
+One might think of using the parametrization we already have, with $\varphi$ and $\theta$ to subdivide the sphere in squares given by subdivisions of the intervals $(0,2\pi)$ and $(0,\pi)$ respectively.
+Such way however, would result in a very unevenly spaced set of points, with singularities on the poles.
 Therefore a better way of triangulating the sphere is needed.

 Lets introduce then the icosphere.
 Starting with the platonic solid containing the maximum amount of triangle faces, the icosahedron,